gruns/blagoblag/content/about.rst

 Hi, you've reached my website.
 I'm Alex Gaynor.
 Here's some facts about me:

-* I work as a Digital Services Expert for the United States Department of Veterans Affairs.
+* I work for the United States Digital Service at the Department of Veterans Affairs.
 Content on this blog does not represent the views of my employer.
 * I write a lot of Python open source code and serve as a director of the Python Software Foundation.
 * I live in Washington D.C., but I'm originally from Chicago.
 I spent about two